ivandfx/DFXWinTweaks/README.md

 DFX Tweaker does not require an internet connection.

 ### About updates
-Since DFX Tweaker doesn't needs internet connection, updates have to be downloaded manually, so you should visit the **Releases** section from time to time if there is a new version.
+Since DFX Tweaker does not require an Internet connection, updates must be downloaded manually, so check the Versions section from time to time if there is a new version.

 **NOTICE: Since the release of version 1.6, updates will arrive less frequently.**